Richard Meredith (author): Biography

 Meredith was born in Barnet, Hertfordshire (now north London) to a family whose name of Reynolds on his maternal side can trace their ancestry to before the English Civil War.
 His great uncle was Air Marshal Sir Brian Reynolds (1902–1965), the former CinC of Coastal Command, while Lt Thomas E.S.
 Reynolds, another uncle, won the Military Cross at Ypres in 1918.
 The painter Sir Joshua Reynolds (1723–1792) was believed to be a distant relative.

 He was educated at Great Ballard School near Chichester and Allhallows (now closed) outside Lyme Regis which he left before his 16th birthday.
 In 1988 he took a short degree course in Business Growth Management at Cranfield School of Management.

 As a journalist, he trained with the Herts Advertiser in St Albans and reached the Daily Express in Fleet Street via Thomson newspapers and the Press Association.

 At Thomson's Evening Echo at Hemel Hempstead his newsroom colleagues included John Clare and John Coldstream (later with the Daily Telegraph), Tony Holden, the Royal biographer and Stephen Pile, the TV critic and author; while at the Express, his era included the brief editorship of former ITN newscaster Sir Alastair Burnet, Chapman Pincher, the Defence Correspondent, and Jean Rook, Women's Editor.

 His time there added to the family's long association with Express and Standard newspapers.
 His grandfather Harry was a printer with the Evening Standard, his mother was billeted in World War II with the family of Reg Wootton, the Express's Sporting Sam cartoonist, and his cousin Frances worked in the commercial department.

 In 1975, in partnership with friends from the Express and elsewhere, he launched the Northants Post weekly newspaper in Northampton (closed Dec.
 2016) and later sold his shares to start the Holcot Press Group, a publisher of business magazines and directories which grew into a national organisation from a base in Milton Keynes.
 It was sold in 2000 to the Zoa Corporation.

 A keen sportsman, Meredith is a former playing member of the Saracens and Northampton rugby clubs and once played tennis at Junior Wimbledon.
 His daughter Clare is a barrister and son Robert was a finalist in BBC2's Design for Life competition with Philippe Starck in 2009.

 In recent years he has taught English-related subjects at secondary school level and as a visiting university lecturer.
 Richard currently lives in Newport Pagnell.

+Richard is divorced with a son and daughter and – when he is not travelling abroad – lives in an Edwardian, former farmworker’s cottage in Buckinghamshire with a pub at the end of the lane.